 The announcement this week of a potential covid vaccine is incredibly positive.
 While it certainly does not mean, of course, that we have reached the end of this crisis, it does perhaps signal some hope for the public.
 If the vaccine is approved, the country will face an unprecedented logistical challenge.
 If mass vaccination is to be done successfully, we will need all levels of government working together.
 However, a poll just yesterday found that two thirds of Scots were dissatisfied that the Scottish and UK Governments do not work together and a majority wanted closer co-operation.
-So can the Minister inform the House: what work are the UK and Scottish Governments undertaking together to build an infrastructure that will be able to distribute and administer any future vaccines to everyone?
+Can the Minister inform the House what work the UK and Scottish Governments are undertaking together to build an infrastructure that will be able to distribute and administer any future vaccines to everyone?

 I am grateful for the hon.
 Gentleman’s question.
 Referring to his initial comments, I was delighted that President-elect Biden spoke to our Prime Minister ahead of any other European country, contrary to what some of the naysayers in the media were predicting.

 The hon.
 Gentleman’s substantial question is a very important one and it illustrates the extent to which the UK Government and the devolved Administrations can and should work together.
 The vaccine—as he said, we are not quite there yet, but it gives very strong hope—is purchased by the UK Government on behalf of the whole UK.
-The distribution, the prioritisation of the vaccine will be a matter for the devolved Administrations.
+The distribution, the prioritisation, of the vaccine will be a matter for the devolved Administrations.
 However, we are in regular contact and stand ready to assist with any logistics that will be required to make sure that it is distributed on the basis of clinical priority and not any other needs.

 I appreciate what the Minister said, but I think the public would look on it very unfavourably if both Governments did not work together to ensure that this vaccine is distributed.

 But we also must not lose sight of today’s challenges.
 While the Chancellor’s latest plan to extend furlough until March is very welcome, there remain millions of people across the UK and in Scotland who have not received any support as lockdowns continue.
-The 3 million taxpayers excluded from Government support include countless self-employed, pay-as-you-earn freelancers, and many, many others.
+The 3 million taxpayers excluded from Government support include countless self-employed people, pay-as-you-earn freelancers, and many, many others.
 It is understandable that there may have been some cracks in hastily designed schemes announced in March, but not to fix those and to continue to exclude millions from any support is inexcusable.
-I raised this with the Secretary of State in this House on 1 July and 7 October, so, for the third time: will the Scotland Office demand that the Chancellor reconsiders and provides support to those taxpayers left without any help from this Government?
+I raised this with the Secretary of State in the House on 1 July and 7 October, so, for the third time: will the Scotland Office demand that the Chancellor reconsiders and provides support to those taxpayers left without any help from this Government?

 The hon.
-Gentleman’s question would have greater potency if furlough was indeed the only scheme that was available, but a wide range of support is available for businesses and individuals across the UK, including bounce back loans, tax deferrals, mortgage holidays and the like.
-In addition, the Chancellor has provided to the Scottish Government unprecedented levels of support, going up by an additional £1 billion.
+Gentleman’s question would have greater potency if furlough were indeed the only scheme that was available, but a wide range of support is available for businesses and individuals across the UK, including bounce back loans, tax deferrals, mortgage holidays and the like.
+In addition, the Chancellor has provided the Scottish Government with unprecedented levels of support, going up by an additional £1 billion.
 It is up to the Scottish Government, if they wish to provide additional support over and above the UK-wide schemes, to ensure that they have the resources to do so.

 Order.
 Can I just say that I am very concerned that the question was a substantive question that was within this grouping?
 The problem is that the grouping is not good, but it was the Government who put the grouping together.
 So I think the Minister ought to try to see if he could answer the question from Allan Dorans, because it is within that section.